itinfosec/Links/README.md

 ## Guides
 *Privacy and Security Guides.*

-*[Privacy Guides](https://www.privacyguides.org/en/) - Detailed guides on privacy and app/software suggestions
+* [Privacy Guides](https://www.privacyguides.org/en/) - Detailed guides on privacy and app/software suggestions.
+* [Privacy Tools](https://www.privacytools.io/) - Detailed guides on privacy and security with suggestions on tools to use.